CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 ![Trace View][TraceView]

-## What to Add If You Have an Existing VM Template
+## What to Add If You Have an Existing Azure Resource Manager (ARM) Template for VM or VMSS

 1. Locate the Windows Azure Diagnostics (WAD) resource declaration in your deployment template.
   * Create one if you don't have it yet (check how it's done in the full example).